HayatoTenryuu/MATLAB_MMParser/README.md

 6. Match FOUR white balls:                           You get $500.
 Multipliers up to 10x take effect.
 7. Match FOUR white balls AND the gold ball:         You get $10,000.
 Multipliers up to 10x take effect.
 8. Match ALL FIVE white balls:                       You get $1,000,000.
 Multipliers up to 2x take effect, others default to 2x.
-9. Match ALL FIVE white balls AND the gold ball:     You get the Grand Prize (starts at $40 million)
+9. Match ALL FIVE white balls AND the gold ball:     You get the Grand Prize (starts at $40 million).

 ### How to use this project:
 1. Download all the files, obviously.
 Put them in a dedicated folder,